How Port42 works

 Bring Your Own Agent

-LLM companions, command agents, @mention routing, streaming responses, Claude Code OAuth, swims, invite links, autocomplete.
+LLM companions, @mention routing, streaming responses, Claude Code OAuth, swims, invite links, Python SDK (pip install port42), LangChain integration, E2E encrypted agent invite links.

 shipped